cherryaugusta/Machine-Learning-Pipeline-for-London-s-Climate/README.md

-# Developing a Predictive Machine Learning Pipeline for London's Climate
+# Developing a Predictive Machine Learning Pipeline for London's Climate*

+> **Note:** This project is a solution to a guided project on [DataCamp](https://www.datacamp.com/projects/1725).

 ## Project Introduction
 As climate change continues to impact global weather patterns, accurate weather forecasting has become increasingly critical for various industries.
 This project aims to develop a machine learning pipeline to predict the climate in London, England, with a focus on forecasting the mean temperature in degrees Celsius (°C).